devnich/unix-shell/README.md

     -   [Generalize your script](#generalize-your-script)
     -   [(Optional) Text processing with Unix tools](#optional-text-processing-with-unix-tools)
+    -   [(Optional) Language interpreters are also shell commands](#optional-language-interpreters-are-also-shell-commands)
 -   [Loops](#loops)
     -   [A basic loop](#a-basic-loop)
     -   [Simplify your loop with globs](#simplify-your-loop-with-globs)